TEA collects data from Local Educational Agencies (LEAs)

 Indicators 7 (Early Childhood Outcomes), 11 (Child Find), 12 (Early

 Childhood Transition), 13 (Secondary Transition), and 14 (Post School

 Data for Indicators 7, 11, 12, and 13 are collected

-applications.
-Contact data for Indicator 14 are collected through online TEASE
+through online (TEA Log-in) TEAL applications.
+Contact data for Indicator 14 is collected through and reported from TSDS PEIMS.

 following documents provide information for the clarification period for